That One Day You Regret Having a Portal for a Cat Flap

 “Good luck,” said Johnson.

-They turned to leave but halfway there, Rose slid to a stop.
+They turned to leave but halfway there, Rose came to a sudden halt.

 “What about the case?” she asked, turning back.